blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/runesmith.md

 ## Skills
 You are proficient in these skills:
-- Arcana
+- Reading magic
 - History
-- Stone carving
+- Writing

 ## Starting Equipment
 - Book of Runes